-The department's Aboriginal and Torres Strait Islander Employee Committee (Gnalla Committee) acts as a support network for its employees and offers strategic advice to the department on workplace and workforce matters impacting Aboriginal and Torres Strait Islander employees.
-Earlier this year, the newly established committee identified the following areas for focus over the next 12 months:
+The department's Aboriginal and Torres Strait Islander Employee Committee (Gnalla Committee) acts as a support network for employees, and offers strategic advice to the department on workplace and workforce matters impacting Aboriginal and Torres Strait Islander employees.
+The Gnalla committee identified the following areas for focus over the next 12 months:

-- Guiding the development, implementation and evaluation of the AES and the Reconciliation Action Plan (RAP). - Championing and monitoring the AES and RAP initiatives across the department.

-Identifying issues affecting the recruitment, retention and career development of Aboriginal and Torres Strait Islander employees of DMIRS.
+- Guiding the development, implementation and evaluation of the AES and the Reconciliation Action Plan (RAP). - Championing and monitoring the AES and RAP initiatives across the department. - Identifying issues affecting the recruitment, retention and career development of Aboriginal and Torres Strait Islander employees of DMIRS.

-How to apply for an AEP position
+How to apply